 Articles for the MJPA are solicited from graduate and professional students from all over the United States and internationally, as well as policy practitioners and academics.
 Submissions are related to numerous policy areas such as economics, social policy, public administration, international development, political science, and the law.
 The articles are evaluated in light of their contribution to an important policy debate, originality, writing quality, and style.

-A formal call for articles with submission criteria is issued each fall with a deadline for submissions in late December.
+A formal call for articles with submission criteria is issued each fall with a deadline for submissions in mid-January.
 The Michigan Journal of Public Affairs is then published online the following summer.

 Any questions about the MJPA can be directed to email@example.com.

-We invite you to like us on Facebook and join the conversation using #MJPA2016.
+We invite you to like us on Facebook and join the conversation using #MJPA2018.